 - Search for every name for an item – one person’s fairing is another’s cowling.

 - Search for items by product number too.
-See if they’re common to other models too and search for them too, e.g. the Fazer light cluster is common between a FZS600 2002-03 and a FZS1000.
+See if they’re common to other models too and search for them too, e.g. the Fazer light cluster is common between the FZS600 2002-03 and the FZS1000.

 - Search abroad, ebay.de, ebay.fr, ebay.com.
-Items in EU won’t be hit for customs, vat etc (for time being) and can usually be shipped for not too much more.
+Items in the EU won’t be hit for customs, vat etc (for time being) and can usually be shipped for not too much more.
 Use Google translate to find names for items in foreign languages (or search foreign part supplies by product code).

 - Looks for sellers breaking a bike and contact them for the parts you need.
 Many only list a handful of items, so see if they have what you need and can do a deal on multiple parts.

 - Search for items that are about to end below a given price, or are buy-it-now and newly listed, to find bargains.

 - Set up a followed search to get email updates when new items suddenly appear.

 - Get clued up on current prices and availability of new parts, you’ll be surprised how much on eBay is barely any cheaper or even more expensive.

-- In additional to ebay, put a shout out on any owners forums for your bike too.
+- In addition to eBay, put a shout out on any owners forums for your bike too.

 A busted bike need not be the end.
 With a bit of patience and the above tactics, you can find the parts you need without breaking the bank.
 You don’t necessarily need to write off that binned bike or have to pay top dollar on brand new genuine parts.